Carolina Dreamin’ - 6 Memories from Charlotte Motor Speedway

 “Can you believe this, the Coke 600, Austin Dillon, the No. 3?” said Childress after the race, “… Having my grandson just made it that much more special.
 I know Dale is up there smiling down because he would want this win, he'd want to see it with Austin.”

-Plan your visit to the NASCAR Hall of Fame and purchase tickets by visiting nascarhall.com/tickets.
+Plan a visit to the NASCAR Hall of Fame and purchase tickets at nascarhall.com/tickets.